tfpk/lifetimekata/exercises/06_lifetimes_on_impls/README.md

 We previously discussed two rules for lifetime elision.
 They are:

-1. Each place that an input lifetime is left out (a.k.a 'elided') is filled in with it's own lifetime.
+1. Each place that an input lifetime is left out (a.k.a 'elided') is filled in with its own lifetime.
 2. If there's exactly one lifetime on all the input references, that lifetime is assigned to *every* output lifetime.

 Now that we've seen `impl` blocks that have lifetimes, let's discuss one more: